 Exhausted?
 A Look at the Basics of the Thyroid

-An estimated 12 percent of the U.S. population will develop a thyroid condition during their lifetime.
+An estimated 12 percent of the U.S. population will develop a thyroid condition or problem during their lifetime.
 60 percent of those patients are symptomatic but unaware of their condition.
 (1)

 The thyroid gland, a butterfly shaped organ, is located in the laryngeal prominence, i.e. the Adam’s apple, in the neck.
 It’s hormones, chemicals, that carry messages from their organ of origin to specific cells, regulates the function of every cell in the body.
 The thyroid is responsible for the smooth functioning of the heart, lungs, G.I. tract, blood sugar, cholesterol production and utilization, bone, blood, and brain.